9 Surprising Foods That You Can Freeze Frozen

 Sadly, it's estimated that between 30 and 40% of foods meant for human consumption end up in the trash.
 Do your part to help prevent food waste by learning about 9 foods that can be frozen.

 A significant amount is lost in the field and while being processed and transported.
-However, the majority happens in your refrigerators and pantries, where it could be prevented.
+However, the majority happens in your refrigerators and pantries, a place where you can easily prevent it.

-The problem is that many people are concerned about this situation but forget one important thing: you can keep perishable foods longer using methods like freezing.
+The problem is that many people forget one important thing: you can keep perishable foods longer if you freeze them.

 You can freeze overly ripe bananas (those that have turned brown) without their peel.
 Then, you can use them in all kinds of recipes.